Find me on

 8. Excitement to See the Professional Wedding Images

-I threw in this question mostly for my own personal curiosity, but also so that couples could see that guests really do enjoy seeing the professional wedding images from weddings they attend.
+I included this question mostly for my own personal curiosity, but also so that couples could see that guests really do enjoy viewing the professional wedding images from their event.
 Approximately 72% of respondents reported that they feel excited about seeing the photographer’s images from the wedding.

 9. Extra Comments